The U.S. fired 25% of its THAAD stockpile in 12 days. With Epic Fury underway, what the interceptor math reveals about empire’s industrial limits.

 Production is calibrated to steady-state contracts, not wartime requirements.
 Expanding output requires long-term demand guarantees before companies will invest in new facilities, trained labor, and expanded supply chains.
 Lockheed Martin will not build a new THAAD factory on speculation.
 It builds on contracted certainty.
 The result is a production system that is optimized for the stable, predictable revenue of peacetime procurement and structurally unable to surge in response to actual combat consumption.

 Ukraine exposed this in 2022 with 155mm artillery shells.
-The U.S. had allowed annual 155mm production to fall to levels that were exhausted within months of supporting Ukrainian operations.
+155mm supply exhausted within months of supporting Ukrainian operations — the U.S. had allowed annual production to fall to levels that couldn’t sustain the commitment.
 Rebuilding required expanding explosive materials supply chains, reopening facilities, hiring and training skilled labor — processes measured in years.
 The lesson was relearned, not for the first time.

 The Contradiction: Capitalism and War Production